The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Data and methods

 For each gas cell, we assume an optically-thin plasma in collisional ionisation equilibrium.
 We therefore model its emitted spectrum with an \texttt{apec} model (i.e. equivalently the \texttt{vapec} variant among XSPEC's models) based on the AtomDB atomic library \citep[v3.0.9][]{Smith01,Foster12}.

 The properties of the gas cells predicted within the TNG-Cluster simulation and relevant for this pipeline are: density, temperature, and absolute elemental abundances (w.r.t.
 Hydrogen).
 More specifically, for the latter, we use the TNG-Cluster outcome for all nine elements that the simulation tracks and a relative abundance ratio of $\rm{X/Fe}=1$ for the rest \citep[adopting][]{Asplund09}, assuming that the absolute Fe abundance is a reasonable proxy of the underlying metal enrichment and that solar abundance ratios hold for those elements.
-Additionally, we account for the 3D position and velocity of each gas cell also contribute to the properties of the generated X-ray photons.
-This allows us to account for effects such as thermal broadening and Doppler shift of the emission lines, producing an accurate representation of the X-ray emission from the ICM of our simulated galaxy clusters.
+Additionally, we account for the 3D position and velocity of each gas cell, to properly account for their effects to the properties of the generated X-ray photons.
+Namely, effects such as thermal broadening and Doppler shift of the emission lines are explicitly modelled by PyXSIM, producing an accurate representation of the X-ray emission from the ICM of our simulated galaxy clusters.